sdbip/Segerfeldt.EventStore/Documentation/USAGE.md

 using Domain;
 namespace Commands;

-public record IncrementCounter(int amount);
+// The “command” is just a DTO.
+Execution is done by the associated CommandHandler. public record IncrementCounter(int amount);

 // Implement one of the ICommandHandler interfaces to declare a command handler.
 The